Danny Masterson’s wife Bijou Phillips reportedly files for divorce

 Danny Masterson’s wife Bijou Phillips reportedly files for divorce after rape sentencing

-Masterson was sentenced 30 years to life in prison for the rapes of two women
+Masterson was sentenced to 30 years to life in prison for the rapes of two women

 Related: Danny Masterson: Chilling Conan O’Brien interview clip resurfaces after rape sentencing